On the Impossible Safety of Large AI Models: LAIM training is unlikely to be easier than mean estimation

 \subsection{Homogeneous learning can be made secure}

-Before discussing impossibility theorems, let us stress that \emph{data heterogeneity is the killer}.
-Indeed, \cite{KarimireddyHJ21,ElMhamdiFGGHR21,PandaMBCM22,FarhadkhaniGGPS22} proved that in the homogeneous case, Byzantine-resilient learning can be achieved when there is a majority of honest users (for a synchronous network), assuming that each user can provide an arbitrarily large amount of data drawn independently from the same distribution (thereby removing any \emph{empirical heterogeneity} as well).
-More precisely, \cite{ElMhamdiFGGHR21} devise an algorithm for non-convex (distributed) learning that, given any $\delta > 0$, outputs a solution such that the corresponding gradient of the loss restricted to honest users is of norm at most $\delta$ on expectation.
+Before discussing existing literature on secure mean estimation, let us stress that \emph{data heterogeneity is the bottleneck}.
+Indeed, several prior work~\cite{KarimireddyHJ21,ElMhamdiFGGHR21,PandaMBCM22,FarhadkhaniGGPS22} proved that in the homogeneous case, poisoning-resilient learning can be achieved when there is a majority of honest users, assuming that each user can provide a sufficiently large amount of data drawn independently from the same distribution (thereby removing any \emph{empirical heterogeneity} as well).
 The relative security of homogeneous learning was also observed empirically by~\cite{MhamdiGR21,ShejwalkarHKR21}.

-Such an output is also intuitively differentially private.
+Homogeneous learning is also intuitively differentially private.
 Indeed, since the losses of users are similar (by homogeneity), removing a user does not affect the optimality of the computed parameters.
 Intuitively, this is because the loss function of a user does not actually reveal any information specific to the user; after all, this loss function is statistically indistinguishable from the loss function of any other user.

-Unfortunately, \emph{homogeneity is an unrealistic assumption} for the training of \emph{foundation models}.
-Put differently, the fundamental vulnerability of \emph{foundation models} is tightly connected to the fundamental heterogeneity in the way different users speak and write, and to the additional empirical heterogeneity due to the users' limited datasets (which cannot be representative of the full distribution from which the users draw their texts and speeches).
-These data are \emph{not} drawn from a fixed common data distribution.